The effect that changed the world

 Quotes regarding the Doppler-Effect:

-At a 2003 symposium in Salzburg to mark the 200th birthday of the Doppler effect, Professor.
+At a 2003 symposium in Salzburg to mark the 200th birthday of Christian Doppler, Professor.
 Anton Zeilinger, President of the Austrian Academy of Sciences, declared the Doppler-effect “the effect of the millennium.”

 The Doppler effect describes how the frequency of a wave changes according to how the emitter or receiver of the wave is moving The classical example used to explain the Doppler effect is that of an ambulance driving past an observer.
 The movement of the ambulance causes the sound waves in front of the ambulance to become compressed, and those behind it to be stretched.
 The observer perceives this effect as a change in the pitch of the siren.
 As the ambulance travels towards the observer, the pitch is higher.
 As soon as the ambulance starts to move away, the pitch becomes lower.

 This change in wave frequency is greater or smaller depending on whether the signal emitter and / or receiver is moving in a given medium – for example, in air.
 In his 1842 publication “On the coloured light of binary stars and other stars of the heavens”, Doppler provided the following formula for calculating the frequency perceived by an observer.

 the speed of the receiver relative to the medium in which it is situated

 the speed of the emitter relevant to the medium in which it is situated